borkard/Pewlett-Hackard-Analysis/README.md

 Although the employee data provided was in six different .csv files, an employee database was created using Postgres and SQL to generate a list of all Pewlett Hackard employees eligible for the retirement package.
 Using this employee database, the number of retiring employees per title and employees eligible to participate in a mentorship program were determined.

 ## Results
-Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.

 * Most retirement vacancies will need to be filled in senior positions as 29,414 Senior Engineers and 28,254 Senior Staff are eligible for retirement in the coming years.
 * Only 2 managers are eligible for retirement.